TomasMendozaHN/YZU_smart_robot/README.md

 -------------------------- File Description --------------------------------------

-To read model from MlAgents (in pytorch format) use file #1
+To read a TRAINED model from MlAgents (in pytorch format) use file #1

 To Calculate angle between the center of the camera frame and the person, use file #2